 We recently spent three days on the Disney Dream and our kids loved.
 Both our teen and tween did not want to leave the ship (ever), and they made new friends they now want to travel with everywhere we go.
 My husband and myself enjoyed some fun moments without kids at the adult pool and margarita making class.
 Every evening we came together for movies or a show and a family dinner, but the kids couldn’t wait to get back to their friends.
 I asked my son what his favorite reasons were for taking the cruise and together we came up with this list with reasons teens will love a Disney cruise.

-11 Reasons a Disney Cruise is Perfect for Teens
+Is a Disney Cruise for teens?

 1. They have their own teen hangout space – Vibe